 Grilled Shrimp Salad with Cilantro Verde Dressing is light yet filling, piled with plump shrimp and fresh, vibrant ingredients.
 A perfect summer lunch or supper!

 Grilled Shrimp Salad is my go to lunch when I want something simple but really tasty.
-This recipe has everything I love in a good salad: flavorful, savory shrimp, lots of delicious veggies and flavor but still low in calories.
-The shrimp is grilled to perfection with simple seasonings, served warm over vitamin packed baby spinach leaves, creamy feta cheese and juicy cherry tomatoes and drizzled with a sweet cilantro verde dressing that blends all the flavors together beautifully.
+This recipe has everything I love in a good salad: flavorful, savory shrimp, lots of delicious veggies, and flavor, but still low in calories yet high in protein.
+The shrimp is grilled to perfection with simple seasonings, served warm over vitamin packed baby spinach leaves, creamy feta cheese and juicy cherry tomatoes, and drizzled with a sweet cilantro verde dressing that blends all the flavors together beautifully.
 This delicious and light lunch is perfect for summer parties, early suppers on the patio, or just a quick lunch for yourself.
 You’ll love the taste of the savory shrimp mixed with the slightly tangy and sour dressing.

 What Kind of Shrimp to Use for this Salad